ga4gh/va-spec/schema/va-spec/profiles/def/VariantPathogenicityStatement.rst

           - `InformationEntity <../../gks-core-im/core-im-source.yaml#/$defs/InformationEntity>`_
           - 0..m
           - A piece of information that represents or contributes to an argument for or against the validity of the Proposition put forth in a Statement.
 This is a shortcut relation that links a Statement directly to a piece of evidence supporting it, bypassing the Evidence Line class when used data creators do not utilize an Evidence Line object.
-       *  - variant
+       *  - subjectVariant
           - `Variation <../../vrs/vrs.json#/$defs/Variation>`_ | `CategoricalVariation <../../catvrs/catvrs.json#/$defs/CategoricalVariation>`_ | `IRI <../../gks-core-im/core-im.json#/$defs/IRI>`_
           - 1..1
           - A variant that is the subject of the Statement.
-       *  - isReportedIn
-          - `Document <../core-im/../../gks-core-im/core.json#/$defs/Document>`_ | `IRI <../core-im/../../gks-core-im/core.json#/$defs/IRI>`_
-          - 1..m
-          - A document in which the information content is expressed.
        *  - predicate
           - string
           - 1..1
           - The predicate of the Statement.
-       *  - tumorType
+       *  - objectCondition
           - `Condition <../../gks-domain-entities/domain-entities.json#/$defs/Condition>`_ | `IRI <../../gks-core-im/core-im.json#/$defs/IRI>`_
           - 1..1
-          - The tumor type for which the variant impact is evaluated.
+          - The :ref:`Condition` for which the variant impact is stated.
-       *  - qualifiers
+       *  - penetranceQualifier
-          - object
+          - string
           - 0..1
+          - The extent to which the variant impact is expressed by individuals carrying it as a measure of the proportion of carriers exhibiting the condition.
+       *  - modeOfInheritanceQualifier
+          - string
+          - 0..1
+          - The pattern of inheritance expected for the pathogenic effect of this variant.
+       *  - geneContextQualifier
+          - `Gene <../../gks-domain-entities/domain-entities.json#/$defs/Gene>`_
+          - 0..1
-          - Additional, optional properties that may qualify the Statement.
+          - A gene context that qualifies the Statement.